Rigid Invariant Sliced Wasserstein via Independent Embeddings: Experiments

 On MPI-FAUST, we treat each registered mesh as a point cloud and compare pairs from the same subject under distinct pose and orientations.
 As shown in Figure~\ref{fig:main-riswie}, RISWIE aligns the target to the anchor by matching principal axes up to permutation and sign.
 After alignment, the point clouds overlay closely and their 1D marginals along the first three principal components nearly coincide, indicating robustness to rigid motions.

 We further evaluate unsupervised pose clustering on MPI-FAUST (10 subjects $\times$ 10 poses).
 For each method, we compute a $100\times 100$ pairwise distance matrix and embed each mesh as a row.
 For consistency, all distances are calculated with $1000$ subsampled vertices per mesh.
 This is done for the computability of Wasserstein and Gromov-Wasserstein.
-However, RISWIE could use all $6890$ vertices at negligible extra cost, which is detailed in the appendix.
+However, RISWIE could use all $6890$ vertices at negligible extra cost.

-We evaluate K-Means, Spectral, Agglomerative, and t-SNE–based clustering on mesh embeddings (distance matrix rows), measuring performance with V-measure, ARI, and accuracy.
+We evaluate K-Means, Spectral, Agglomerative, and t-SNE–based clustering on mesh embeddings (the row vectors of the distance matrix), measuring performance with V-measure, ARI, and accuracy.
 Table~\ref{tab:pose-clustering} reports V-measure: RISWIE matches or outperforms GW and other baselines across clustering strategies.
 Over our grid of settings, RISWIE surpasses GW in V-measure and NMI in $90.9\%$ of cases and in ARI and accuracy in $100\%$ of cases, while computing the full distance matrix in $\sim$10 seconds versus $\sim$5 hours for GW.
 Thus, regardless of the clustering method used in unsupervised learning, RISWIE provides consistently strong and efficient performance.